 2015 Support Group Schedule (closed groups)

-- Female-Identified Survivors (adult): one group starting February 2015; one group starting September 2015
+- Female-Identified Survivors (adult): next group starting September 2015

 - Male-Identified Survivors (adult): one group starting March 2015; one group starting October 2015

 - Journey Through the Arts (open to all genders): one group starting in May

 Support groups run 8-10 weeks in length and are 1 1/2 -2 hours per session.
 They are closed groups, which means the same people participate from beginning to end.